Jill Gurr – Founder and CEO

-Jill Gurr, Founder and Executive Director of Create Now, has devoted the last twenty-three years of her life to mentoring more than fifty at-risk and high-risk youth.
+Jill Gurr, Founder and CEO of Create Now, has devoted the last twenty-three years of her life to mentoring more than fifty at-risk and high-risk youth.
 Through Create Now, she has matched hundreds of mentors with thousands of vulnerable children in the Southern California and Orlando regions.

 Jill is a produced screenwriter, having adapted the book Hit and Run by James Hadley Chase into the screenplay Rigged, which stars George Kennedy.
 This film was distributed internationally by Kodiak Films.
 She wrote Socrates, a PBS pilot for “The Immortals” series that stars Ed Asner.
 Several of her original screenplays have been optioned.
 She also has extensive experience (over 25 years) working with top celebrities on award-winning film and TV productions all around the world as a Script Supervisor.